sdmoir/concurrentai-core/README.md

-# concurrentai-core

 ![Header](https://github.com/concurrentai/concurrentai-core/raw/master/misc/images/header.png)

 Concurrent.ai is a platform that enables you to get started with machine learning in a rapid and evolvable way.

+# concurrentai-core

 ## Getting Started

 This repo contains the core components for Concurrent.ai.
-If you're looking to get started experimenting with your own Concurrent.ai stack, see [concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra).
+If you're looking to start experimenting with your own Concurrent.ai stack, see **[concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra)**.

 ## Background